Celts to the Crèche: Day 38

 About 626-March 17, 659

 Mother Itta Builds a Monastery at Nivelles, Belgium.
-At the death of Gertrude’s father Pippin about 640 AD, her mother Itta built a monastery in the Sonian Forest at Nivelles for nuns that later became a double monastery of monks and nuns in modern day Belgium.
-Gertrude’s biographer wrote that a visit by Bishop Amandus prompted this mother and daughter monastic endeavor.
+At the death of Gertrude’s father Pepin about 640 AD, her mother Itta built a monastery in the ancient Sonian Forest at Nivelles for nuns that later became a double monastery of monks and nuns in modern-day Belgium.
+Gertrude’s biographer wrote that a visit by Bishop Amandus prompted this mother and daughter to go about investing in this monastic endeavor.
 Itta served as the first Abbess.
 As Itta approached her death at about age 60 in 652AD she appointed her daughter Gertrude as Abbess of Nivelles.
+It is even said that Itta gave a tonsure (a monk’s haircut) to her daughter Gertrude.
+This tonsure may have been in the Celtic form since there were numerous connections to the Irish missionaries. (see article by Susan Wade listed below in Some Resources ).

 Because of the volatile politics in East Anglia at the time, Foillon and Ultan knew they needed to leave England, so they likely quickly escaped bringing their monastery’s treasured manuscripts and relics.